BoLin/2018-Projects/README.md

 # 2018-Projects
-The codes are based on Python
+The codes are some practices that I made based on Python The practices involves dynamic programming, deep learning etc.